 Infections of the throat (larynx), or the main airway (trachea), or the airways going into the lungs (bronchi) are also common.
 These infections are sometimes called laryngitis, tracheitis, or bronchitis.
 Doctors often just use the term upper respiratory tract infection (URTI) to include any, or all, of these infections.
 Most URTIs are due to a viral infection.

-The common symptoms of a cold are a blocked (congested) nose, a runny nose and sneezing.
+The common symptoms of a cold are a blocked (congested) nose, a runny nose, coughing or sneezing.
 At first there is a clear discharge (mucus) from the nose.
 This often becomes thick and yellow/green after 2-3 days.
 It may be difficult to sleep due to a blocked nose.
 You may feel generally unwell and tired and you may develop a cough or a mildly high temperature (a mild fever).

 In other upper respiratory tract infections (URTIs), cough is usually the main symptom.
-Other symptoms include fever, headache, aches and pains.
+Other symptoms of a cold include fever, headache, aches and pains.

 Are you eligible for a free NHS flu vaccination?